alexcu2718/fdf/README.md

 ### Key Optimisations

--**Getdents: Optimised the Linux-specific directory reading by significantly reducing the number of getdents system calls.
+-**getdents64: Optimised the Linux-specific directory reading by significantly reducing the number of getdents system calls.
 This approach enables single-pass reads for small directories and reduces getdents invocations by roughly 50% in testing.
 See the skip code(or follow link) [in src/iter.rs](./src/iter.rs#245)

+-**getdirentries64: Optimised approach following a very similar approach to the above method**

 - **find_char_in_word**: Locates the first occurrence of a byte in a 64-bit word using SWAR (SIMD within a register), implemented as a const function